 The team consists of mixed doubles and a maximum of three substitutes.
 A player may play in a maximum of two games.
 Only one substitution may occur in each doubles match.
 The substituting player may enter only at the beginning of a game or after an injury.
 A substituted player may not reenter the match.
-If a substitute enters the game and he/she or his/her partner is injured the match is defaulted.

 - A team shall score a point only when serving.